foam-framework/foam/tutorial/2-model.md

 You can see the finished app running live
 [here]({{ site.baseurl }}/foam/apps/phonecat/Cat.html).

 ## Defining the Model

+The place to start with any FOAM application is with a first draft of your data
+model: the M of MVC.

+For example, the model for an email client might consist of a handful of
+classes: `Email`, `Attachment`, `Contact`, and maybe `Thread` and `Label`.

-Our application has only one FOAM class in its Model: `Phone`. `Phone` has many properties, most of them giving the specifications of the device.
+Our application has only one class in its Model: `Phone`. `Phone` has many properties, most of them giving the specifications of the device.

 Put the following code in `$PROJECT/Phone.js`: